 Also, your HDTV will scale an incoming TV signal to match its native resolution.
 For digital sources like DVDs or HDTV broadcasts over digital cable, this digital signal is readily scalable, along with more available data to keep the picture sharp.
 However, if you're receiving an analog signal, or you're viewing a channel or show that was not originally in digital quality, you can't make up for the lower-quality picture with a higher resolution TV screen.
 In fact, when your HDTV scales the picture to a larger screen or higher resolution, you have an even worse viewing experience for that same broadcast than you would on a smaller, lower-resolution screen.

-For more information on HDTV and related topics, discover the links on the next page.
+For more information on HDTV and related topics, discover the links below.